synapticloop/panl/DEV-PROCESS.md

 ### e.
 Don't forget the `Getting Started With Synapticloop Panl`

-Update this as you you go along.
+Update this as you go along.

 > Create a copy of the file with the previous version number - this is an archive.

 ## 3. Merge back the changes

 > Ensure that you run both unit and integration tests for all branches.
+You
-You will need to spin up the latest version for
+> will need to spin up the latest version for each of the Solr release
-> each of the Solr release versions (and possibly reindex the data).
+> versions (and possibly reindex the data).

 <img src="src/docs/panl-dev-branching-strategy.png" title="Flowchart of the branching strategy" />